 Loading map...

 Vienna's photo booth culture is deeply connected to its legendary coffeehouse tradition and vibrant arts scene.
 The city that gave the world Klimt, Schiele, and the Vienna Secession has a natural affinity for analog aesthetics.
-Fotoautomaten dot the city, from train stations to beloved Beisln (traditional Viennese pubs).
+The Neubau (7th district) is a design and vintage district with the highest booth concentration, while the famous Naschmarkt flanks a stretch of bars and cafés with booth installations.

 Vienna's photo booths are spread across several neighborhoods, each with its own character: